Control-M/EM and Control-M/Server High Availability with Oracle/MSSQL/External PostgreSQL

 This procedure describes how to manually fall back a Control-M/Server to the primary host.

-Control-M/Server must be using a MSSQL, Oracle, or external PostgreSQL database.
+Control-M/Server must be installed with an MSSQL, Oracle, or external PostgreSQL database.

 Begin